danleavitt0/9dots.io-pages/Oo4Lmp3.md

 1. Show a [video of pumpkin chunkin](https://www.youtube.com/watch?v=dmSyrGsqmg8)

-2. Like in the video, students will be creating their own projectiles and launching them by stomping on a soda bottle.
+2. Like in the video, students are creating their own projectiles and launching them by stomping on a soda bottle.

 ## Explain - 10 minutes
 With the powerpoint, explain to students the different factors that determine how far their rocket will fly.

 1. **Projectile**: When you throw a ball, toss a pumpkin, or launch a stomp rocket, the object that is thrown or launched is called a projectile.
-In this activity, our rocket is a projectile.
+In this activity, the rocket that students create is a projectile.

 2. **Projectile motion**: Once launched, all projectiles follow a frown-shaped path known as a parabola, due to the effects of gravity.
 Gravity, which acts downward, only influences the vertical motion of the projectile.
 The initial velocity of an object determines its horizontal motion, which remains the same (constant) throughout its flight.